WhiteCoatAcademy/clindesk.org/README.md

 The magic happens in:

-* clindesk.py
+* clindesk/cd.py
-* wca.py
+* whitecoatacademy/wca.py

 They run on [Flask](http://flask.pocoo.org/).

 If you want to run them on your machine, try:

- `sudo easy_install pip; sudo pip install flask frozen-flask` then `python clindesk.py`
+ `sudo easy_install pip; sudo pip install flask frozen-flask` then `cd clindesk; python cd.py`

-A local instance should then be running at: http://localhost:5000/
+A local instance should then be running at: http://localhost:5000/ (CD) or http://localhost:5001/ (WCA)

 ## Directories

-* /s/
+* (Site)/s/
   * Static files.
 Usually loaded via static.DOMAIN.com via CloudFront
-* /templates/
+* (Site)/templates/
   * [Jinja2](http://jinja.pocoo.org/) templates for Flask.
 * /deploy/
   * Deploy scripts for S3/AWS magic.
 Don't do things here.

 ## Seeing Things Live

-Once you've seen & tested your changes locally (e.g. at localhost:5000), commit your changes and push.
+Once you've seen & tested your changes locally (e.g. at localhost:5001), commit your changes and push.

 This will auto-push changes to AWS for S3 and CloudFront, and your changes will appear at http://staging.clindesk.org/ or http://staging.whitecoatacademy.org/